Rapptz/discord.py/docs/api.rst

     Called when a :class:`ThreadMember` leaves a :class:`Thread`.
 Unlike :func:`on_thread_members_remove` this is called regardless of the member being in the internal thread's members cache or not.

-    You can get the thread a member belongs in by accessing :attr:`ThreadMember.thread`.

     This requires :attr:`Intents.members` to be enabled.

     .. versionadded:: 2.0